nikitavoloboev/data/docs/api/api.md

 - [What are your favorite pieces of API design?
 (2023)](https://twitter.com/dan_abramov/status/1644461104121237505)
 - [LlamaAcademy](https://github.com/danielgross/LlamaAcademy) - Teach GPTs to read API documentation using LLaMA, LoRA, and Langchain. ([HN](https://news.ycombinator.com/item?id=35634120))
 - [openpm](https://github.com/team-openpm/openpm) - Package manager for OpenAPI files.
+- [Bolt](https://github.com/hiro-codes/bolt) - Desktop application that is designed to make the process of developing and testing APIs easier and more efficient.